michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/4-hosting-docker.md

 http localhost:5000/status/health
 ```

-Hah, awesome we have just hosted our app in Docker container!
+Hah, awesome we have hosted our app in Docker container!
 We can now start another copy of this application!

 With